minhpq331/news-crawler/README.md

 I'm using [Monit](https://mmonit.com/monit/) to basic monitoring the server status with some insights about the host's CPU, memory, disk, network, process, etc. You can see the dashboard at [https://mon.toanhoczero.com/](https://mon.toanhoczero.com/).
 The current scrape interval is 15 seconds.

+Beside the host's status, I also monitor the crawler's status and the database's status with the rule `app_running` and `postgres_running`.

 User and password for the dashboard is `admin:monit`.
 This user is read only.

 ![monit](docs/monit.png)